End (gridiron football)

-An end in American and Canadian football is a player who lines up at either end of the line of scrimmage, usually beside the tackles.
-Rules state that a legal offensive formation must always consist of seven players on the line of scrimmage and that the player on the end of the line constitutes an eligible receiver.
+In gridiron football, an end is a player who lines up at either end of the line of scrimmage, usually beside the tackles.
+Rules state that a legal offensive formation must always consist of seven players on the line of scrimmage and that the player on each end of the line is an eligible receiver who can catch forward passes.
 There are two types on offense: the split end, or wide out, and the tight end.
-On defense, there is simply the defensive end.
+On defense, the position name survives in the name of the defensive end; in function, this position no longer corresponds to its offensive counterparts, which are defended more commonly by the edge rusher (which is sometimes a defensive end depending on formation) against the tight end and the cornerback against the split end.

 It is also used in terminology such as an end run.

 History

 Before the advent of two platoons, in which teams fielded distinct defensive and offensive units, players that lined up on the ends of the line on both offense and defense were referred to simply as "ends".
 The position was used in this sense until roughly the 1960s.

 On offense, an end who lines up close to the other linemen is known as a tight end and is the only lineman who aside from blocking can run or catch passes.
 One who lines up some distance from the offensive line is known as a split end.
 In recent years and the proliferation of the forward pass, the term wide receiver covers both split ends and flankers (wide receivers who line up in split positions but behind the line of scrimmage).
-The terms “split end” and “flanker” are often replaced today with terms like "X" and "Z" receivers.
+The terms "split end" and "flanker" are often replaced today with terms like "X" and "Z" receivers.
 Bill Carpenter was the first "Lonesome end".